-Keywords and phrases: Bayesian Nonparametrics, Distribution theory, Hierarchical processes, Partition structure, Posterior distribution, Prediction, Random measures, Species sampling models
+Key words and phrases.
+Bayesian nonparametrics, distribution theory, hierarchical processes, partition structure, posterior distribution, prediction, random measures, species sampling models.

-Starting from the seminal contributions of MacEachern [34, 35], an extensive literature has been developed to address inferential issues arising with nonexchangeable observations in a Bayesian nonparametric setting.
-See [11, 43] for reviews.
-In document analysis, for example, the overall population consists of all words in a collection of documents, but each document constitutes a sub-population with its own distribution.
-Latent Dirichlet Allocation (LDA) was developed in [2] as a simple and effective solution; its enormous popularity is testament to the importance of the problem.
-The hierarchical Dirichlet process [42] is a natural nonparametric extension.
-Further contributions in this direction include [17, 43, 45, 37].
-In these models, the induced partition structure determines the inferential outcomes but, due to the analytical complexity, its investigation and that of the associated prediction rules have been quite limited; first contributions in this direction, under different dependence assumptions, can be found in [30, 36, 46].
-As far as posterior characterizations are concerned, no results are known beyond the hierarchical Dirichlet case [43].
-Such characterizations are of theoretical interest, but also a prerequisite for inference algorithms, which simulate draws from (unobserved) random measures conditionally on data.
-See [6, 19, 31, 46] for examples, and [16] for a comprehensive list of references.
+document constitutes a subpopulation with its own distribution.
+Latent Dirichlet Allocation (LDA) was developed in [1] as a simple and effective solution; its enormous popularity is testament to the importance of the problem.
+The hierarchical Dirichlet process [35] is a natural nonparametric extension.
+Further contributions in this direction include [11, 29, 34, 37].
+In these models, the induced partition structure determines the inferential outcomes but, due to the analytical complexity, its investigation and that of the associated prediction rules have been quite limited; first contributions in this direction, under different dependence assumptions, can be found in [23, 28, 38].
+As far as posterior characterizations are concerned, no results are known beyond the hierarchical Dirichlet case [34].
+Such characterizations are of theoretical interest, but also a prerequisite for inference algorithms, which simulate draws from (unobserved) random measures conditionally on data; see [4, 13, 24, 38] for examples, and [10] for a comprehensive list of references.

 The present paper deals with a general class of hierarchical processes obtained by normalizing random measures, which encompass hierarchical Dirichlet and Pitman-Yor processes.
 We establish a distribution theory for this class of processes and determine the two distributional quantities essential for Bayesian inference, namely the induced partition structure and a posterior characterization.
-These allow to perform prediction density estimation, clustering and the assessment of distributional homogeneity across different samples.
+These allow to perform prediction, density estimation, clustering and the assessment of distributional homogeneity across different samples.
 The focus on a general class of priors rather than on special cases has a two-fold motivation.
-On the one hand, it helps to clarify the underlying, probabilistic structure of hierarchical models and its statistical implications.
-On the other hand, the Dirichlet process has well-known limitations in the plain exchangeable framework, and that is similarly true in the non-exchangeable case.
+On the one hand, it helps to clarify the underlying probabilistic structure of hierarchical models and its statistical implications.
+On the other hand, the Dirichlet process has well-known limitations in the plain exchangeable framework, and that is similarly true in the nonexchangeable case.
 In the former, various extensions of the Dirichlet process have been introduced to provide more flexibility; our results provide counterparts in the latter more general framework.

 1.1.
 Partial exchangeability.
 A random infinite sequence is exchangeable if its distribution is invariant under the group of all finitary permutations (those which permute an arbitrary but finite number of indices of the sequence).
-It is partially exchangeable if invariance holds under a subgroup of such permutations; see [24] for an extensive bibliography.
+It is partially exchangeable if invariance holds under a subgroup of such permutations; see [17] for an extensive bibliography.
 In the problems considered in the following, partial exchangeability arises naturally: if a population decomposes into (conditionally independent) multiple subpopulations that are each exchangeable in their own right, the overall population is partially exchangeable.